Datong Shanxi, China Travel Guide

 Modern multiplex cinemas are available in shopping malls, showing domestic and some international films.

 Datong's nightlife is typically easygoing and local-focused.
 Do not expect extensive international-style pubs or clubs.
-KTV is a popular local social activity, and street food stalls often stay open late, providing a evening food scene.
+KTV is a common local social activity, and street food stalls often stay open late, providing a evening food scene.

 Discover local products and souvenirs to keep in mind your trip to Datong.